Why Halloween Costumes are Scarier Than You Think

 Halloween costumes commonly include masks and face paint.
 Buying plastic masks and cheap paint from party stores isn’t just bad for the environment, but it’s not so great for your skin either.
 A lot of these masks are made from PVC (polyvinyl chloride) which can leach toxic chemicals like phthalates, a known hormone disrupter.
 Many of the paints contain lead and cadmium, harmful heavy metals that are known neurotoxins which can stay in our systems for a long time.
 Your scary mask is more horrifying than you thought!

-Now that we’ve succeeded in freaking you out, here are some ways to have a more sustainable and cleaner Halloween:
+Now that we’ve succeeded in freaking you out, here are some ways to have a more sustainable and clean Halloween:

 1. Repurpose Old Clothes: Your first shopping stop should be your wardrobe.
 This doubles as Halloween costume-sourcing and closet-cleaning!
 Go through old clothes you no longer wear and see what you can put together for your costume.
 Shopping in a friend’s wardrobe also counts.